Belle Coit Kelton

-Belle Coit Kelton (26 November 1855 – 24 November 1956) was an American suffragist and one of the first four women admitted to Ohio State University.
+Isabella Morrow Coit Kelton (26 November 1855 – 24 November 1956) was an American suffragist and one of the first four women admitted to Ohio State University.
 She was the daughter of prominent Ohio suffragist Elizabeth Greer Coit, and a close friend of Elizabeth Cady Stanton.

 Life

 Isabella Morrow Coit was born on 26 November 1855 in Columbus, Ohio, the daughter of Harvey Coit Jr. and Elizabeth Greer.
 Elizabeth Greer was an active suffragist, and the first President of the Columbus Woman Suffrage Association, and Isabella (Belle) followed her mother's example.
 Belle was one of the first four women admitted to Ohio State University, following a court battle establishing the right to do so.
 Belle had met with opposition when, in 1874, she tried to enrol at the Ohio Agricultural and Mechanical College (which became OSU), and was informed by President Edward Orton that women were not admitted.
 She argued that women also were part of the 'Youth of the Land', and so were included in the terms of the Morrill Act, which established Land Grant Colleges.
 As a result, women were permitted to attend the university.

 Belle married Frank Clarence Kelton on 28 March 1883, and the couple had five children, all of whom were born in Columbus: Virginia, Elizabeth, Franklin, Stanton, and Edwin.
 Initially, they lived at 586 East Town Street (today the Kelton House Museum and Garden), but later swapped homes with Frank's elder brother, moving to Monroe Street.
 Kelton House was built in 1852 by Fernando Cortez Kelton and Sophia Langdon Stone, abolitionists who used it as a stop on the Underground Railroad.